Healthnotes offers comprehensive, science-based health and lifestyle information.

 the function of the pancreatic cells that produce insulin (beta cells).

 The researchers observed:

 an average 10.5% decrease in fasting blood glucose levels in the ginger group, compared with baseline blood glucose levels,

 an average 21% increase in fasting blood glucose levels in the placebo group, compared with baseline blood glucose levels, and

 significant improvements in HOMA-IR in the ginger group.

 Ginger, glucose control, and you

-This was a well-designed study.
-While it does not provide evidence that taking ginger long term will lessen complications of type 2 diabetes, it offers another potential tool for managing the condition.
-Use our tips to help craft your best, type 2 diabetes management plan.
+While this study does not provide evidence that taking ginger long term will lessen complications of type 2 diabetes, it offers another potential tool for managing the condition.
+Diabetes is a common disease, yet every individual needs unique care.
+The following tips could also be utilized in your type 2 diabetes plan:

 - Ask first.
 Discuss ginger with your doctor before adding ginger supplements or large amounts of ginger root to your daily routine.
 When combined with your diabetes medications, ginger may cause unsafe drops in blood glucose levels.